Sir Richard Branson Interview

 What has been the most valuable lesson you’ve learnt in business?

-Delegation and the importance of getting the right people for the job…you can’t do everything yourself.
+Delegation and the importance of getting the right people for the job.
+You can’t do everything yourself.

 Can you tell us a funny story about yourself?

-The best prank you’ve ever played?
+What’s been the best prank you’ve ever played?

 The best prank would have to be the ‘BA can’t get it up’ PR stunt in 1999.
 I was woken at 5.30 am and told that British Airways were having technical issues erecting the London Eye so we flew a blimp over the eye which read “BA CAN’T GET IT UP”.